| Contributors | Affiliation | Role |

 Beta diversity

-Prior to beta diversity analysis we filtered the samples by removing any OTU that did not have 2 or more counts and occur in at least 10% of the samples.
-Post filtering, the average number of reads per sample was reduced to 47,605, the minimum read depth was 15,150, and the maximum read depth was 99,561.
-Since OTU data have a strong positive skew, we attempted to diminish the effects using a variance stabilizing transformation (VST) (Love et al., 2020).
-Log-like transformations, like VST, have been shown to transform count data to near-normal distributions and produce larger eigengap values, ultimately leading to more consistent correlation estimates which influence downstream analyses (Badri et al., 2020).
-After filtering and transformation, the final dataset for beta diversity analysis included 5,512 taxa across 40 samples.
+Prior to beta diversity analyses, OTUs were filtered by removing those with fewer than two total counts and occurring in fewer than 10% of samples.
+Following filtering, the average number of reads per sample was 47,605, with a minimum read depth of 15,150 and a maximum read depth of 99,561.
+Because OTU count data exhibit strong positive skew, a variance-stabilizing transformation (VST) was applied to reduce heteroscedasticity (Love et al., 2020).
+Log-like transformations such as VST have been shown to transform count data toward near-normal distributions and produce larger eigengap values, resulting in more consistent correlation estimates that influence downstream analyses (Badri et al., 2020).
+After filtering and transformation, the final dataset for beta diversity analyses included 5,512 taxa across 40 samples.

-We visualized the sample dissimilarity using principal component analysis (PCA) and the ordinate function in Phyloseq (McMurdie et al., 2013).
-After ordination, we further analyzed the distribution of taxa based on the ecological regions using permutational analysis of variance (PERMANOVA) and the “adonis” function in vegan (Oksanen et al., 2009).
-We used a Bray-Curtis dissimilarity to test for group differences and assessed dispersion within groups using permutations and vegan’s “betadisp” and “permutest” functions.
-Prior to creating the dissimilarity matrix, we converted negative VST values to zero because negative values after transformation likely represent zero counts or very few counts and for the distances and hypothesis in future tests these values would be negligible.
-We performed a cluster analysis using Ward’s (D2) method and the same dissimilarity matrix generated for the PERMANOVA analysis.
+Sample dissimilarity was visualized using principal component analysis (PCA) with the ordinate function in Phyloseq (McMurdie et al., 2013).
+Differences in community composition among ecological regions were assessed using permutational analysis of variance (PERMANOVA) with the adonis function in vegan (Oksanen et al., 2009), based on Bray–Curtis dissimilarity.
+Dispersion within groups was evaluated using permutation tests with the betadisp and permutest functions in vegan.
+Prior to calculating the dissimilarity matrix, negative VST values were converted to zero, as these values likely represent zero or near-zero counts and were considered negligible for distance calculations and hypothesis testing.
+Cluster analysis was performed using Ward’s (D2) method with the same dissimilarity matrix used for PERMANOVA.

 * The primary data file of this dataset has been converted from its original format (.tsv) to csv.

 * Within the primary data file (filename: 986587_v1_sediment_bacteria_in_MN_lakes.csv), lat and lon values have been split into two separate columns.
 Originally, both values were provided in a column named "lat_lon."
-Currently, the file has both a "lat" column and a "lon" column.
+The published file has both a "lat" column and a "lon" column.

 * Unit values (grams represented by "g"s) have been removed from the "sample_size" column so the data within this column can be rendered accurately as numeric values.